Welcome to today's edition of the Rush 24-7 podcast.

 I'm no longer hearing the one and a half second delay that I was hearing.

-But my point is this: the suppression of free speech is the goal of people on the left in this country, folks.
+But my point is this, the suppression of free speech is the goal of people on the left in this country, folks.

-Now, for those of you listening for the first time today, I did not sit around last night, okay.
+Now, for those of you listening for the first time today, I did not sit around last night, okay, how can I attack the left?

-I'm not attacking anybody, I'm simply reacting to what I'm hearing.
+I'm simply reacting to what I'm hearing.

 And those of you listening for the first time ever today, or those of you who've been here for a long while, it may not hurt you to understand what happens here.